 Huda Beauty

-Huda Beauty was created by blogger Huda Kattan, initially launching false eyelashes and gradually becoming a sensation in the beauty market.
+Huda Beauty was created by blogger Huda Kattan, who initially launched false eyelashes and gradually became a sensation in the beauty market.
 The brand’s popularity rose dramatically, with its products now sold in prestigious stores and recognized as some of the most in-demand globally.

-The brand’s visual style is vibrant.
-The name is rendered in an ultra-thin, modern font with smooth letter transitions, executed in striking pink and black colors.
-The letters “A” are partially truncated, forming distinctive geometric shapes, enhancing brand recognition among fashion enthusiasts.
+The brand’s visual style is vibrant and engaging.
+The name is rendered in an ultra-thin, modern font with smooth letter transitions, in striking pink and black.
+The letters “A” are partially truncated, forming distinctive geometric shapes that enhance brand recognition among fashion enthusiasts.

 Juice Beauty

 Juice Beauty was founded by Karen Behnke, who dedicated her life to health and beauty.
-The brand became famous for eco-friendly ingredients and holds the authoritative USDA Organic certification.
+The brand gained fame for its use of eco-friendly ingredients and holds the authoritative USDA Organic certification.
 All product ingredients are sourced from farmers, and strict animal welfare policies are confirmed by PETA and Leaping Bunny certifications.

 The Juice Beauty logo combines text and symbol to create a fresh, light image.
 The brand name uses a delicate, airy sans-serif font with elegant dots over the letters “j” and “i.”
 The company symbol is a double green drop, symbolizing the natural character of the cosmetics and their connection with nature.